hieunc229/express-imgwiz/README.md

 Format, resize images on-the-fly expressjs. `express-imgwiz` use `sharp` underneat.
 It comes as both `middleware` and `handler`.

+Tips: Use with a CDN service to not re-generate image every time a request comes in.
+Remember to set cache TTL for a long period.
+If you are using Cloudflare, set the option to cache everything.

 ## Installation

 `express-imgwiz` is available as a npm package.
 You can install via `npm` or `yarn` as normal